 When you have a child with type 1 diabetes, meal planning is important.
-Everything your child eats can affect his blood sugar.
+Everything your child eats can affect their blood sugar.
 Your doctor or a registered dietitian can help you come up with the best plan for your child, but there’s information all parents of kids with this condition should know.

 Like all children, kids with type 1 diabetes need nutrient-rich foods that help them grow and keep them at a healthy weight.
-Over the course of a day, your child should get about 10%-20% of his calories from protein, 25%-30% calories from healthy fats, and about 50%-60% from carbohydrates.
+Over the course of a day, your child should get about 10%-20% of their calories from protein, 25%-30% calories from healthy fats, and about 50%-60% from carbohydrates.

 Carbs are found in most foods -- not just bread and potatoes.
 They supply the energy that the body and brain need to work their best.
 Steer your child toward complex carbs such as vegetables and whole grains.
-They have vitamins and minerals that will keep him healthy, and fiber, which helps control blood sugar levels.
+They have vitamins and minerals that will keep them healthy, and fiber, which helps control blood sugar levels.

 Try to stay away from simple carbs, like white bread and pasta and other processed grains, candy and frosting.
 They can raise blood sugar quickly.